nPwi/ProjectTeamChallenge/04 MVP TeamEffortLog.md

 Task: Designing data points for analysis
 *  Added data points to be collected within the solver function to retrieve data

+### Sprint 4:
+Task: Testing of new data points
+*   Tested new data points to ensure analysis chart works

 ## Yap Choo Kiat

 ### Sprint 1: